-required conditions di c met.
-School Food Authority / (SFA): County/District Code: For all SFAs except O klahoma City Public Schools and Tulsa Public Schools: October 1: 1.
-Previous School Year: 2.
-Number of appli 2.
-Number of applications selected for verification in previous school year: 3.
-Number of respo 3.
-Number of responses from verification in the previous school year: 4 x .
-80 = from verification in the previo (#2 answer) us Required response rate If Item 3 is equal to method in the curre act in Item 4, the SFA may use any verification
+School Food Authority (SFA):County/District Code: For all SFAs except Oklahoma City Public Schools and Tulsa Public Schools: Current School Year: Number of applications on file as of October 1: 1.
+Previous School Year: Number of applications selected for verification in previous school year: 3.
+Number of responses from verification in the previous school year: 4 x .80 = Number of applications from verification in the previous Required response rate year (#2 answer) If Item 3 is equal to or exceeds the product in Item 4, the SFA may use any verification method in the current school year.